SitharaMadush/task_manager_api/README.md

 Rename .env.example file as .env .
 Update your Database credentials & APP_URL in .env
+You can find the database credentials in the docker-compose.yml file

 The built in docker setup can be used to setup the local server environment.
 Please install docker on your computer before proceeding the following steps.